Should I Buy Anti-Spyware or Anti-Virus Software?

 Here's my personal arsenal against viruses, spyware and annoying popups:

-• The FREE MalwareBytes Anti-Malware tool does a great job of scanning your system for spyware and removing infections, especially in situations where something may have slipped past your first line of defense.
+• The free version of MalwareBytes Anti-Malware tool does a great job of scanning your system for spyware and removing infections, especially in situations where something may have slipped past your first line of defense.
+See also Five Free Malware Removal Tools for some additional tools you can use to reinforce your security defenses.

 Works For Me!